 I wanted to create a pasta that worked for my vegetarian and vegan family members, and this one is ideal because you can make it either way.
 To take the flavor up a notch, I made a homemade vegetable stock (although, feel free to use a store bought vegetable stock) and boiled the pasta in it.
 Fall is a wonderful time of year to find assorted mushrooms so I chose these dry Chanterelle, Cremini and Shitaki mushrooms.
 By soaking the chanterelles, I was left with a magic elixir.
-One of the tricks of the pasta is to make it al dente, and in the end I combined the mushrooms with sherry, garlic, and my marinated pearl onions, then finished it with a bit of the vegetable broth pasta water– another magic elixir!
-What a wonderful and healthful way to finish off the sauce.
-It’s great topped with parmesan, or keep it vegan and leave the parmesan out.
+One of the tricks of the pasta is to make it al dente, and in the end I combined the mushrooms with sherry, garlic, and my Marinated Pearl Onions MAGIC ELIXIR™, then finished it with a bit of the vegetable broth pasta water– another MAGIC ELIXIR™ and a wonderful and healthful way to finish off the sauce.
+It’s great topped with Parmesan, or keep it vegan and leave the Parmesan out.
 Delicious!

 Chickapea Mushroom Ragu Gluten Free Pasta

 - 1 cup dried Chanterelle mushrooms

 - 1/2 cup pearl, or regular Marinated Onions MAGIC ELIXIR™

 - 1/4 cup sherry

 - 5 garlic cloves, chopped